peterdavidfagan/ros2_robotics_research_toolkit/README.md

 If you use ROS 2 and are interested in contributing to this codebase please reach out at peterdavidfagan@gmail.com.
 If you use these tools in your research please star this repository.

 <img src="./assets/workspace.jpg" width="400" />

-## Supported Robots 🤖
-A list of robots operated using this codebase (with minor alterations).
-I am open to starting a template repo with branches for each robot that is supported.

-* UFactory Lite6
-* Franka Emika Panda

 # Hardware Setup 🔧